This line is open. This is one of the most beautiful and wild railway lines in Britain.

 This was a single platform station, located on the south side of the line, just east of a level crossing.
 Bilbster House was a little to the south.

-This two road shed was located south of the station, approached from the west.
+This two road shed was located south of the station, goods yard and livestock sidings.
+It was approached from the west.

 This is the end of the Far North Line from Inverness, the most distant station from the rest of the network.
 The furthest north station is Thurso.
 The station is to the south of the River Wick, in the west of the town.
 The town has a considerable harbour on Wick Bay, built for the once large fishing fleet.